mattstyles/svg-icon/README.md

 data-class="class-to-apply"
 ```

 When the SVG is loaded the tag is currently obliterated so if you want a class on the SVG tag you’ll have to specify it here.
-Yes, this is a pretty rubbish.
+Yes, this is pretty rubbish.

 ### data-onload